OccupyWallStreet/nycga4/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 * Changed: Pinterest button is shown if some image is found in the post content, even if it's not a thumbnail or an attachment

 = 2.4.4 =
+* Changed: Little code cleaning
 * Fixed: Google+ and Pinterest buttons broken in previous updates

-= 2.4.3 =
-* Changed: Little code cleaning
+* Fixed: Google+ and Pinterest issue on header javascript loading
 * Fixed: The option to disable buttons on excerpts now correctly disables only the plugin
 * Fixed: Facebook Like box height

-= 2.4.2 =
 * Fixed: Pinterest button broken in 2.4 and 2.4.1 while recognizing images in posts

-= 2.4.1 =
-* Changed: Little code redundancy cleaning
-* Fixed: Google+ and Pinterest issue on header javascript loading

 = 2.4 =
 * Added: Facebook share button counter customization